projectcalico/calico/master/networking/migrate-pools.md

 #### IP pools and cluster CIDRs

 {{site.prodname}} supports changing IP pools for pods if the IP pool you are changing to is within the same cluster CIDR.
-Although it is technically feasible to change a pod to an IP pool outside the cluster CIDR, we do not recommend it; this requires restarting components (affecting application availability), and if you make a mistake and change to a CIDR range that doesn’t include the already-assigned value, existing pods will lose connectivity.
+Although it is technically feasible to change a pod to an IP pool outside the cluster CIDR, we do not recommend it; this requires restarting components (affecting application availability), and if you change to a CIDR range that doesn’t include the already-assigned value, existing pods will lose connectivity.

 ### Before you begin...

-- You must be using {{site.prodname}} IPAM
+- You must be using {{site.prodname}} IPAM.

-  If you are not sure, ssh to one of your Kubernetes nodes and examine the CNI configuration.
+  To verify, ssh to one of your Kubernetes nodes and view the CNI configuration.

   `cat /etc/cni/net.d/10-calico.conflist`